MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-attach-the-profiler-to-a-native-service-to-collect-concurrency-data-by-using-the-command-line.md

      `PID` specifies the process ID or process name of the target application.
 You can view the process IDs of all running processes in Windows Task Manager.

-## Controlling Data Collection
+## Control data collection
- While the target application is running, you can control data collection by starting and stopping the writing of data to the file with VSPerfCmd.exe options.
+ While the target application is running, you can control data collection by starting and stopping the writing of data to the file with *VSPerfCmd.exe* options.
 By controlling data collection, you can collect data for a specific part of program execution, such as the starting or shutting down of the application.

 #### To start and stop data collection